-Mother of three young children, Sharon Morris is a strong advocate of families.
+Mother of three children, Sharon Morris is a strong advocate of families.
 She’s previously chaired the local NCT.
 She was also a volunteer member of the Saffron Walden Town Council’s Neighbourhood Plan team before being elected to both the Town and District Councils in 2015.

 “As a mum of 3 who also has local elderly relatives, I saw that the District Council was out of touch with the needs of modern families.
 I stood for election to make a difference for all the families in Uttlesford.”
 Sharon Morris